arabinelli/redi-intro-to-git/README.md

 - Secrets (e.g. APIs keys - they should be kept in a secret manager!)

 ### GitHub Actions
-GitHub Actions (GA) helps automating some tasks, for instance automatic checks, deployments, weddings, etc.
+GitHub Actions (GA) helps automating some tasks, for instance automatic checks, deployments, etc.
 It's a really cool tool!

 ### Pull Requests